 What is Load Testing?

 Although, both Load testing and Stress testing are the forms of performance testing, but their approach and goals are different.
 Stress testing is the larger and ferocious version of the load testing.
+Here are the points of load testing vs stress testing.

-Key aspects of Load testing:
+Key Aspects of Load testing:

 - Utilization of the resources.